ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'client_cred', with value the identifier of the public key or certificate of the Client.
 This field is used if the KDC is managing (collecting from/distributing to the Client) the public keys of the group members.

-Note that the 'role' field is omitted since such a request should only be used to leave a group alltogether.
+Note that the 'role' field is omitted since such a request should only be used to leave a group altogether.
 If the leaving node wants to be part of a group with fewer roles, it does not need to communicate that to the KDC, and can simply stop acting according to such roles.

 <!-- Jim 13-07: Section 5.2 - What is the message to leave - can I leave one scope but not another?
 Can I just give up a role?